tcbrindle/NanoRange/algorithms.md

 ## Fully implemented ##

-The following algorithms are fully reimplemented in Nanorange, meeting the requirements of the Ranges papers.
+The following algorithms are fully reimplemented in NanoRange, meeting the requirements of the Ranges papers.
 In particular, they accept iterators and sentinels of different types, and allow the use of projections.
 In addition, they are all available for use in `constexpr` functions.